Leader Dogs in the Workplace

 Message from the President

-As always, thank you so very much for your continued support of Leader Dogs for the Blind.
-Please enjoy this issue of Update and I hope Ben Franklin and the New Year inspire you to make that change you’ve been thinking about.
-There’s no time like the present!
+As always, thank you so much for your continued support of Leader Dogs for the Blind and our mission.
+I hope you enjoy this issue of Update and wish you a wonderful winter and a safe and productive 2017!

 Susan M. Daniels

 President and CEO